Quick Winners by Use Case

 - Often more expensive than ManyPets for equivalent cover

-- 20% copayment for older pets in addition to fixed excess
+- 20% copayment for older pets on top of fixed excess

-- Dental illness cover conditional on annual vet dental checks
+- Dental cover requires annual vet dental checks

 3. Agria — Best for Pedigree & High-Risk Breeds

-Agria received the highest customer satisfaction score of any pet insurer in Which?'s latest survey.
-Their lifetime policies cover vet fees from £6,500 to £12,500 per year — with unlimited cover available on some plans — and have a market-leading 98% claims payout rate.
-For high-risk pedigree breeds like French Bulldogs, Golden Retrievers and Cocker Spaniels where cancer, hip dysplasia and respiratory conditions are common and expensive, Agria's high limits and claims reliability make them a strong choice.
+Agria received the highest customer satisfaction score of any UK pet insurer in Which?'s latest survey.
+Their lifetime policies cover vet fees from £6,500 to £12,500 per year — with unlimited cover available on select plans — and carry a market-leading 98% claims payout rate.
+For high-risk pedigree breeds where cancer, hip dysplasia and respiratory conditions are both common and costly, Agria's high limits and claims reliability make them a standout choice.

-- 98% claims payout rate — highest in market
+- 98% claims payout rate — market highest

 - Lifetime cover from £6,500 to £12,500/year